Activity Timeline

 • September 16: Kurt Jordan presents in a panel in Prof. Jon McKenzie’s ENGL 4705 class.

-• September 22: The CU&ID site is launched, and notifications are sent to a broad swath of Cornell University and College leadership.
+• September 22: The CU&ID site (originally hosted as the CU&ID Blog on the American Indian and Indigenous Studies Program website) is launched, and notifications are sent to a broad swath of Cornell University and College leadership.

 • October 8: Committee members meet with Cornell Vice Provost Avery August.